lvclark/paralog_id/doc/next_steps.md

 similar to the reference for their assigned isolocus.
 If there were groups identified with Kendall's Tau, the algorithm tries to keep them together.

-Perhaps this is all done in a Python script before import to polyRAD.
-It will necessitate looping through loci, which will be slow as molasses in R unless Rcpp is used very heavily.
+This is all done in a Python script before import to polyRAD.
+It will necessitate looping through loci, which would be slow as molasses in R unless Rcpp is used very heavily.

 If one tag belongs to multiple isoloci, either the whole marker has to be discarded, or polyRAD needs better models for dealing with allopolyploidy.
 This will certainly happen, so there should be mechanisms in place for recognizing it.
+(Not implemented yet.)

 Will need to cite polyDog (doi: 10.1186/1471-2156-16-S2-S4)